A set of master variables for the two-star random graph: The two-star random graph and its auxiliary field representation

-All the indications are that the results of the above mean field analysis are exact at $N\to\infty$, and they compare very well with the corresponding numerics \cite{PN}.
+All the indications are that the results of the above mean-field analysis are exact at $N\to\infty$, and they compare very well with the corresponding numerics \cite{PN}.
 And yet, why could the higher-order terms in (\ref{phiTay}) be neglected?
-Most naively, differentiating the $\log$ in $S$ produces negative powers of $\phi$, and since $\phi$ is of order $\sqrt{N}$ at the point of expansion in (\ref{phiTay}), the higher-order terms come with manifest negative powers of $N$, which is reassuring.
+Most naively, differentiating $S$ with respect to $\phi$ inserts powers of $\sqrt{\be}$, and since $\be=O(1/N)$, this amounts to manifest negative powers of $N$, which is reassuring.
 This is, however, not yet the whole story.
 The number of variables grows with $N$, and in the standard Feynman-like expansion while evaluating (\ref{vecmoddef}) with (\ref{phiTay}) substituted, one will have multiple sums over indices ranging from 1 to $N$.
 This will introduce positive powers of $N$ that will compete with the negative powers.
-(The ability of fluctuations of a large number of variables to compromise the $1/N$ expansions is highlighted in a similar context in section 8.2 of \cite{Polyakov}.)
+(The ability of fluctuations of a large number of variables to compromise $1/N$ expansions is highlighted in a similar context in section 8.2 of \cite{Polyakov}.)
 More than that, if we repeatedly differentiate $S$ with respect to the same component of $\phi$, the resulting expression has $N$ terms, contributing further positive factors of $N$.

 Due to all the above ingredients, the story with higher-order corrections to \cite{PN}, which we briefly sketch in Appendix~\ref{appPNexp}, appears somewhat bewildering.
 While the naive evaluation within the Gaussian approximation produces the correct result at large $N$ that can be verified numerically, the higher-order corrections come with a swarm of positive and negative powers of $N$, and it is difficult to give a concise argument as to how exactly they are suppressed, and why they do not upset the Gaussian estimate (though it is known empirically that they do not).
 While one could attempt diagrammatic accounting of the powers of $N$ in these corrections, somewhat in the spirit of random tensor considerations \cite{randtens,randtensbook}, it is anything but easy.